 Chair, Department of Pediatrics at Bethesda North Hospital Nurseries

-Residency: Pediatrics, University of Cincinnati and Children's Hospital Medical Center, Cincinnati, Ohio, 1978.
+Residency: Pediatrics, University of Cincinnati and Children's Hospital Medical Center, Cincinnati, OH, 1978.

-Fellowship: Moffitt Hospital, Cardiovascular Research Institute, University of California at San Francisco, San Francisco, Calif., 1980.
+Fellowship: Moffitt Hospital, Cardiovascular Research Institute, University of California at San Francisco, San Francisco, CA, 1980.

 Certifications: Pediatrics, 1982 Neonatal; Perinatal Medicine, 1983.